 Chu v Lau - Brief facts

-- After a 6-day trial, Mr Lau’s application was successful with Justice Roger Kaye QC granting the winding-up relief.
-Mr Chu appealed and the decision was unanimously overturned and the winding-up order was discharged.
-The matter then went to the Privy Council which found that the Court of Appeal was wrong on its findings of law.
+- After a 6-day trial, Mr. Lau’s application was successful with Justice Roger Kaye QC granting the winding-up relief.
+Mr. Chu appealed and the decision was unanimously overturned and the winding-up order was discharged.
+The matter then went to the Privy Council which found that the Court of Appeal was wrong in its findings of law.

 - Chu v Lau raises a number of interesting points about winding up on the just and equitable ground.

 - In order to wind up a company on the just and equitable ground, certain conditions must be met, one of which is deadlock.
 There are two types of deadlock:

 - Management (or functional) deadlock: Where two shareholders who are directors of a joint venture fall out, and as a result, are unable to agree on company management decisions, preventing the company from operating successfully.
 This type of deadlock will cause the court to wind up the company regardless of whether the individuals are in a quasi-partnership.

 - Quasi-partnership deadlock: Where there is a complete failure of mutual trust and confidence.
 In this scenario, a winding-up may be justified due to the failure of mutual trust and confidence, even though the underlying company continues to operate successfully and generate profits.

 - There was also a debate about whether or not the behaviour complained of should be considered at the date of filing or at the date of the hearing.
 Section 162(1)(b) of the BVI Insolvency Act is in the present tense and therefore the court should consider whether there is a deadlock at the time of the hearing, rather than at the date of the filing.